sccn/sccn.github.io/others/EEGLAB_and_python.md

     programmer.
 -   Python is free.
 Why should I have to pay for Matlab?
 Good conduct in (open) science should transcend discussions on finances.
-We pay for Microsoft or Adobe licenses because of the free alternative, even if it exists, does not fulfill our needs.
-The compiled version of EEGLAB does not require users to purchase Matlab and EEGLAB code also runs on Octave.
+We pay for Microsoft or Adobe licenses because the free alternative, even if it exists, does not fulfill our needs.
+The compiled version of EEGLAB does not require users to purchase Matlab, and EEGLAB code also runs on Octave.
 -   MEEG software packages on Matlab are mainly EEGLAB, Fieldtrip, and Brainstorm.
-MEEG software on Python is MNE geared towards MEG users.
+MEEG software on Python is MNE which is more tailored to MEG users than EEG users.
-    The Matlab suite of available software is currently more mature than the Python one,, which is a good reason to stick to Matlab for now.
+    The Matlab suite of available software is currently more mature than the Python one, which is a good reason to stick to Matlab.

-- If you wish to use Python, the [Spyder IDE](https://www.spyder-ide.org/) is a good equivalent of the Matlab interface and shoudl feel familiar.
+- If you wish to use Python, the [Spyder IDE](https://www.spyder-ide.org/) is a good equivalent of the Matlab interface and should feel familiar.

 How to call EEGLAB functions from Python
 ----------------------------------------